 In this example, you first open the employees.csv

-file in a with
+file using a with

 statement.
-Then you use csv.reader()
+Then, you call csv.reader()

 to get an iterator over the lines in the CSV file.
 With namedtuple()